rabdulatipoff/tornado_tree/README.md

 | `MIGRATE` | 1 | Run migrations before starting the app. |
 | `DEBUG` | 1 | Enable debug mode (pretty logging). |

-In order to apply migrations and run the application, you must first set certain [environment variables](#envs) to provide the application settings.
-You can source the `.env` file to do so:
+Before you run migrations or start the application, export these variables in your shell environment or source the `.env` file:

 ```sh
 $ . ../.env